Mary Ellen O'Connell

 Research Professor of International Dispute Resolution

-Mary Ellen O'Connell holds the Robert and Marion Short Chair in Law and is Research Professor of International Dispute Resolution—Kroc Institute for Peace Studies at the University of Notre Dame.
-Her research is in the areas of international legal theory, international law on the use of force, and international dispute resolution.
-She is the author or editor of numerous books and articles on these subjects, including, What is War?
-An Investigation in the Wake of 9/11 (Martinus Nijhof/Brill, 2012) and The Power and Purpose of International Law, Insights from the Theory and Practice of Enforcement (Oxford 2008, paperback 2011).
+O’Connell’s research is in the areas of international law on the use of force, weapons technology, dispute resolution, and international legal theory.
+She is the author or editor of numerous books and articles on these subjects, including The Art of Law in the International Community (Cambridge University Press, 2019), Self-Defense against Non-State Actors (with C. Tams and D. Tladi, Cambridge University Press, 2019) and The Power and Purpose of International Law: Insights from the Theory and Practice of Enforcement (Oxford University Press, 2008, paperback 2011).

 LAW73428, International Law and the Use of Force

 LAW75718, International Dispute Resolution

 SELF-DEFENSE AGAINST NON-STATE ACTORS (with C. Tams & D. Tladi; A. Peters & C. Marxsen, eds., The Max Planck Trialogues on Peace and War Series, Cambridge University Press, 2019)